ingmarboeschen/JATSdecoder/README.md

 Note: PDF article collections can be converted to NISO-JATS coded XML files with the open source software [CERMINE](https://github.com/CeON/CERMINE).

+**How to cite JATSdecoder**
+`JATSdecoder: A meta data and text extraction and manipulation tool set.
+Ingmar Böschen (2021).
+R package version 1.0.1.`

 **JATSdecoder** supplies some convenient functions to work with textual input in general.
 Its function `text2sentences()` is especially designed to break floating text with scientific content (references, results) into sentences.
 `text2num()` unifies representations of written numbers and special annotations (percent, fraction, e+10) into digit numbers.